 Top Tip: It’s imperative to install a trap capable of dealing with the connected flow rate.
 A site survey is strongly recommended to assess individual needs and ascertain the right solution for each individual kitchen.

 One product on the market that can withstand potential high temperature effluent is the Goslyn grease recovery unit.
 This is a non-mechanical GRU that doesn’t require FOG to solidify to operate effectively.
 The Goslyn automatic grease trap instead employs its own heater to maintain the fluid state of fats, oils and grease before utilising hydro-static pressure to force FOG out and into a separate container.
-It is this difference in operation from standard traps that makes it ideal for use in conjunction with a commercial dishwasher.
+It is this difference in operation from standard traps that make it ideal for use in conjunction with a commercial dishwasher.

-Legislation states that any effluent leaving a commercial kitchen that could potentially contain FOG must pass through a grease trap.
+The legislation states that any effluent leaving a commercial kitchen that could potentially contain FOG must pass through a grease trap.
 Technically all dishwashers should be connected somewhere along the line according to guidelines however it is the placement of this grease interceptor and how it is set-up that determines its effectiveness.